possessed Ray Christensen to do an about-face on the life he had

 |One of his first letters home says he’s learning code and electricity, and eventually will learn radios.
 He’ll have to “work like heck to make it,” but hopes to make the grade as a radio man on a bomber, or an instructor.
 His scores on the exams are high - sometimes the highest.
 Well, he did work like heck, and he was eventually a navigator on one of the most wild rides a soldier could get – an assignment to a night fighter squadron.|

 Ray seemed to enjoy his time at Scott field – good food, comfortable bed, and only four men to a room.
 The food was so good, in fact, that he complained about his uniforms getting “a bit snug.”
-The only problem is that passes were hard to come by, even on the weekends, and for a guy like Ray who loves who loved to dance, well, that part did not go over well.
+The only problem is that passes were hard to come by, even on the weekends, and for a guy like Ray who loved to dance, well, that part did not go over well.

 By June, Ray had completed his coursework at Scott Field and has moved on to the AAFTTC Technical School in Boca Raton, Florida, which had just officially opened for business on June 1st.1